Analyst-ui/Customer_Shopping_Behavior_Analysis/README.md

 ### Key Insights

-Customer Behavior
+Customer Behavior:

 Non-subscribers generated a significant share of total revenue, indicating strong purchasing activity even without memberships.
 Loyal customers contributed substantially more revenue than new customers.

-Revenue Analysis
+Revenue Analysis:

-Certain age groups consistently contributed the highest revenue.
+Age group consisting of Young Adults consistently contributed the highest revenue.
 Customers choosing Express Shipping spent more per transaction than those using Standard Shipping.

-Product Performance
+Product Performance:

 A small number of products accounted for a large portion of total sales.
 Top-rated products demonstrated strong customer satisfaction and sales potential.

-Discounts
+Discounts:

 Discounts increased purchase volume but should be balanced against profitability.

-Subscription Analysis
+Subscription Analysis:

-Repeat buyers were more likely to become subscribers, highlighting the value of customer retention strategies.
+Repeat buyers were less likely to become subscribers, highlighting the requirement of customer retention strategies.

 ### Business Recommendations

-1. Increase Customer Retention
+1. Increase Customer Retention:

 Expand loyalty programs and personalized rewards for repeat buyers.
+Develop personalized campaigns for Returning and Loyal customers to improve engagement and retention.

-4. Improve Subscription Adoption
+2. Improve Subscription Adoption:

-Offer exclusive discounts and benefits to encourage non-subscribers to join membership programs.
+Offer exclusive discounts to encourage non-subscribers to join membership programs and exclusive benefits to subscribers.

-6. Focus on High-Performing Products
+3. Focus on High-Performing Products:

 Increase inventory and marketing efforts for top-selling and top-rated products.

-8. Optimize Discount Strategy
+4. Optimize Discount Strategy:

 Use targeted discounts instead of broad promotions to maximize profitability.

-10. Promote Express Shipping

-Encourage premium shipping options through bundled offers or loyalty benefits.

-12. Personalize Marketing Campaigns
+5. Personalize Marketing Campaigns:

 Target high-revenue age groups with tailored recommendations and promotions.

-14. Enhance Customer Segmentation

-Develop personalized campaigns for New, Returning, and Loyal customers to improve engagement and retention.
-These recommendations align with the project's documented findings and suggested actions.

 ### How to Run This Project